mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 Finally:
 Prince Amaad's criteria for success is the recovery of a functional or at least intact Ancients artefact for him to display in his Cabinet of Curiosities on Hoganas.
-A research paper or at least a documentary- grade recording of the expedition and the Ancients site itself would be considered a marginal success.
+A research paper or at least a documentary-grade recording of the expedition and the Ancients site itself would be considered a marginal success.
 In either of these cases, Prince Amaad will pay the Travellers a bonus of six months double salaries and might ask some or all to remain on as his crew.
 If things go badly, but the ship